Christopher Peterson (serial killer): Trial of Peterson for Dhaliwal and Meitzler murders

 Statements by the prosecution led to a mistrial at the jury selection stage.
 However, the process was restarted and evidence presented.
 The jury heard Peterson's confession in which he said he killed Dhaliwal in a "rage to hurt," and "just snapped" when he killed Meitzler.
 The defense called Peterson's girlfriend to establish an alibi that he was at a party.

 Peterson was convicted.
 Prosecutors said it made no difference that the jury was all white.

 Trial of Peterson for the Balovsky murders

 This trial was held in April 1992.
 Prosecution evidence included Peterson's confession, McGee's testimony, and identification of shotgun shells found at the scene.
 The defense advanced an alibi defense, and stated that McGee had a key to Peterson's apartment and had access to the shotgun.
 Again highlighted were racial elements of the confession in which Peterson said, "(They) were white people and at the time I had this vengeance.
 It just snapped."

 Again Peterson was convicted.
-The jury recommended against the death penalty, but the Judge, James Clement, overturned the jury on this point and sentenced Peterson to death.
+The jury recommended against the death penalty, but Judge James Clement overrode the jury and sentenced Peterson to death.